SIG Sauer P227: Adoption

 In 2013, the Indiana State Police adopted the SIG Sauer P227 Full Size Nitron as its department-issued sidearm.
 The contract calls for over 5000 P227 deliveries by the end of 2014.

 In 2014, after extensive .45 ACP weapon testing involving several manufacturers, the Pennsylvania State Police selected the P227 as its department-issued sidearm.
+The Pennsylvania State Police replaced the P227 with the Walther PDP in 2024, due to Sig Sauer ceasing production of P227 Parts 5 years prior.

-The Connecticut State Police and Delaware State Police currently issue the P227 as its standard duty pistol.
+The Connecticut State Police and Delaware State Police currently issue the P227 as their standard duty pistol.